Skip to content

 • Acknowledge and address at least one Founding Principle and one Civic Virtue.

-Eastern Kentucky Regional Competition Sponsors
+Southeastern Kentucky Regional Competition Sponsors

 US Chamber of Commerce Foundation